Nowadays, when people talking about press brake, they mainly refer to the hydraulic bending machine for sheet metal bending.

 With the development of technology, the machine evolved from manual press brake to mechanical press brake, hydromechanical press brake, hydraulic press brake and electro press brake.

-No matter what it’s been called, the “press brake” still refer to the machine for bending.
+No matter what it’s been called, the “press brake” still refers to the machine for bending.